Hereditary politicians: Japan

 Hereditary politics is prevalent in Japan because political families hold on to three-bans, jiban, kanban, and kaban (financial support), which are three essential resources for a candidate to win an election.
 Jiban is the personal support from the people in a district.
 Kanban literally translates into an advertisement board, which symbolizes fame.
 Lastly, kaban means "bag" in Japanese and this refers to the financial support to run an election.

 A hereditary politician is considered a structural feature of Japanese politics.
 It is reported that approximately 30 percent of the House of Representatives are Nisei, who are the second generation of the Diet members.
 The Nisei population takes up to 40 percent of the Liberal Democratic Party (LDP).
 Furthermore, most Japanese Prime Ministers have a strong political background.
-Famous examples are Junichiro Koizumi, Yasuo Fukuda, and Shinzo Abe.
+Famous examples are Junichiro Koizumi, Yasuo Fukuda, and Shinzo Abe, Tarō Asō.